someengineering/fixinventory-apps/cleanup-untagged/README.md

-# cleanup-untagged - Resoto Infrastructure App
+# cleanup-untagged - Fix Inventory Infrastructure App
-Cleanup Untagged App for Resoto
+Cleanup Untagged App for Fix Inventory

 This app deletes cloud resources that are missing mandatory tags after a certain amount of time has passed since their creation.